ibnunasir/myinvois-gateway/README.md

 ### API Key Security and Usage

 The `GATEWAY_API_KEY` is **optional**.
 If you choose to set one, it is used to protect your MyInvois Gateway instance from unauthorized access.
-If it's not set, the gateway will operate without API key authentication, meaning any client that can reach the gateway can use it. **This is not recommended for production environments or publicly accessible instances unless access is strictly controlled by other means (e.g., firewall, VPC).**
+If it's not set, the gateway will operate without API key authentication. **This is not recommended for production environments unless access is strictly controlled by other means (e.g., firewall, VPC).**

-If you use a `GATEWAY_API_KEY`, here are some important considerations:

 **Security Best Practices (When Using `GATEWAY_API_KEY`):**

-- **Strong, Unique Key:** Generate a strong, random, and unique API key.
-Avoid easily guessable keys.
+- **Strong, Unique Key:** Generate using tools like `openssl rand -hex 32`.
-  - **How to Generate:** You can use various tools to generate a secure key.
-Here are a couple of examples:
-    - **Using OpenSSL (command line):**
-      ```bash
-      openssl rand -hex 32
-      ```
-      This command generates a 32-byte (64-character) hexadecimal string.
-    - **Using a Password Manager:** Most password managers have a secure password/passphrase generator that can create long, random strings.
-    - **Online Generators:** Be cautious with online generators; ensure they are reputable and generate keys client-side if possible.
-- **Environment Variables:** Always provide the `GATEWAY_API_KEY` via an environment variable (as shown in the `.env` setup or Docker configurations).
-Do not hardcode it.
+- **Environment Variables:** Always provide via an environment variable.
+Do not hardcode.
-- **Limit Exposure:** Only provide this key to trusted client applications that need to interact with the gateway.
+- **Limit Exposure:** Only provide to trusted client applications.

-**Why a Simple API Key (If Chosen)?**

-When a `GATEWAY_API_KEY` is configured, this gateway is primarily designed to act as a middleware component, often in a server-to-server communication scenario within a trusted network or for backend services.
-In such controlled environments:

-1.  **Simplicity:** A static API key passed in a header (`X-API-KEY`) is a straightforward and widely understood authentication mechanism, reducing complexity for both the gateway and its client applications.
-2.  **Controlled Access (with API Key):** If an API key is used, it adds an application-level authorization layer.
-It's still highly recommended that access to the gateway is restricted at the network level (e.g., firewall rules, private networks, VPCs).
-3.  **No User Context:** The gateway itself doesn't manage individual user accounts or sessions.
-It processes requests based on the provided credentials for the MyInvois service (`CLIENT_ID`, `CLIENT_SECRET`).
-If a `GATEWAY_API_KEY` is used, it authorizes the _calling application_.
-4.  **Focus:** The gateway's main purpose is to simplify interaction with the MyInvois API, not to be a comprehensive identity and access management solution.

 ## License

 This project is licensed under the GNU General Public License v3.0.

-A copy of the license is included in the repository in the `LICENSE.md` file.
+A copy of the license is included in the `LICENSE.md` file.
 The canonical source code for MyInvois Gateway is available at:
 [myinvois-gateway](https://github.com/farhan-syah/myinvois-gateway)